Luna Nera Ending, Explained: Who is the Chosen One?

 Plot Summary

 In the little town of Serra, witchcraft is an abomination.
-Any woman practising it or helping witches is to be executed and there are no exceptions.
+Any woman practicing it or helping witches is to be executed, and there are no exceptions.
 It is in such perilous circumstances that Ade discovers that she is a witch.
 When her grandmother is killed because of this, she has to run away with her younger brother to look for allies.
 Meanwhile, Pietro comes back from Rome to change the superstitious mentality of the townsfolk.
 He wants to turn them towards science.
 But his beliefs take a turn when he meets Ade.

 Who is the Chosen One?

-The prophecy spoke of a chosen one, a girl who would have powers beyond anyone’s belief and would help save witches from persecution and would bring peace and security for them.
+The prophecy spoke of a chosen one, a girl who would have powers beyond anyone’s belief would help save witches from persecution and would bring peace and security for them.
 When she was pregnant with her second child, Antalia knew that this was it.
 This was the chosen one, and she had to protect it.
 She could never do that as long as it was a girl.
 Even for witches, if the child is male, then there is no danger.
 Even if she was burnt to death, her child would be safe because of its sex.
 But it had to remain an absolute secret.

 The day that the child reaches her full potential, when she is ready to have all the power as a chosen one, would be the day of the black moon and this would be the time when the illusion would break down and the child could live as a girl again.
 She had to keep the secret from everyone, including Ade.
 To keep them safe, Antalia didn’t even tell them they were witches.

-The Ending: What it means for Ade?
+The Ending: What it Means for Ade?

 After witnessing the spectacle of her sibling’s true powers, Ade is mortified to discover that Valente is actually a girl.
 Her mother had kept a lot of secrets from her, and her sibling’s identity became the last straw.
 Ade hated Antalia for not telling them that she was not their grandmother but their mother.
 She despised her for not telling them that they were witches.
 She wished she had known about her powers before and could control them better.
 The secrets destroyed Ade’s life and separated her from Pietro, as well.